jigx-com/jigx-docs-examples/docs/Actions/open-url.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/GYadDhjMgTy2NrPEZyzmh_udarll0iezuhktkkwiufopen-url-rightiphone13blueportrait.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/GYadDhjMgTy2NrPEZyzmh_udarll0iezuhktkkwiufopen-url-rightiphone13blueportrait.png" size="80" width="1570" height="2932" position="center" caption="Button to open URL" alt="Button to open URL"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/GYadDhjMgTy2NrPEZyzmh_udarll0iezuhktkkwiufopen-url-rightiphone13blueportrait.png" size="80"  position="center" caption="Button to open URL" alt="Button to open URL"}
 :::

 :::VerticalSplitItem
 In this example, we use the open-url action as the rightElement in the list-item component.
 There is a button for each item.

-**Example:
+**Example:**
-**See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/open-url/open-url-right-element.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/open-url/open-url-right-element.jigx).
 :::
 ::::